Hlepla/CS_383_Assign1/README.md

 Alex McNurlin -Assistance and quality assurance

 License
-This project is free software and
+This project is free software and comes with no warrenty.
+Use at your own risk!

 Acknowledgments
 Hat tip to anyone who's code was used